clemblanco/resume/README.md

 Naturally curious, I work to maintain a broad range of skills, from web and mobile tech, to DevOps, to team development.

-Ultimately, I enjoy producing solid, meaningful products.
+Ultimately, I enjoy producing beautiful, clean, solid and meaningful products.

 ## Experience

+### » Software Engineer - Full Stack Developer at [fuseAware](https://www.fuseaware.com)
+#### November 2018 - present

+- Responsible for the scoping, refactoring and ongoing development of the fuseAware back-end application using Laravel, VueJS and TDD, in an Agile environment
+- Helping streamline the software and infrastucture architecture in order to improve scalability and maintainability of the back-end application
+- Ensuring the back-end application meets the KPIs defined for performance and uptime, and that the code deployed is tested, reliable and fit for purpose

 ### » Technical Lead at [Cyber-Duck](https://www.cyber-duck.co.uk/)
-#### March 2017 - Present
+#### March 2017 - October 2018

 - Working at every technical level of a project, from supervision to implementation, working closely with the project manager, our DevOps team, and the developers
 - Responsible for overseeing the expertise of the tech department by establishing standards, and streamlining processes and toolchains